bluekvirus/Stage.js/implementation/HOWTO.md

 There is a theme preview page at `[your theme folder]/index.html`.
 Change it to include more UI components and use it to demo your theme. `URL://[your host]/themes/[your theme]/`

-Include other js libs
+Include other js libraries
 ---------------------
-The default `dependences.js` contains carefully (minimum) selected libs for your project, if you would like to introduce more, use [bower](http://bower.io/) and the `bower.json` file included.
+The default `dependences.js` contains carefully (minimum) selected libraries for your project, if you would like to introduce more, use [bower](http://bower.io/) and the `bower.json` file included.
-Go into `/implementation/js/libs/tracked` and run `bower install` to grab all the monitored 3rd-party libraries.
+Go into `/implementation/js/lib/` and run `bower install` to grab all the monitored 3rd-party libraries.

-Include your libs after `dependences.js` in `/implementation/index.html`.
+Include your libraries after `dependences.js` in `/implementation/index.html`.

 **Tip:**
 Alternatively, you can always use a *CDN* (Content Delivery Network) to load the Javascript libraries into your index.html (e.g [jsDelivr](http://www.jsdelivr.com/)) However, this will affect the build process since these libraries will not be combined if they are not from local.